gracefulife/clova-developer-guide/en/CEK/Guides/LinkUserAccount.md

 {% endraw %}

-If Clova has obtained an authorization code (authorization code grant), it requests an access token once more to the *[Access Token URI](#RegisterAccountLinkingToCEK)*, which you have previously registered in the Clova Developer Console.
+If Clova has obtained an authorization code (authorization code grant), it requests an access token once more to the **[Access Token URI](#RegisterAccountLinkingToCEK)**, which you have previously registered in the Clova Developer Console.
 At which point, Clova passes the authorization code as a parameter.
-Then the authorization server issues an access token granting account access for the 3rd party service and a refresh token for refreshing the access token.
+Then the authorization server generates an access token granting account access for the 3rd party service and a refresh token for refreshing the access token.

 If Clova has obtained an access token (implicit grant), it does not receive a refresh token.
 This means that the user must retry account linking if the access token expires.